 Once we’ve determined that an environmental issue warrants Ecojustice’s involvement, we begin the case development process.
 This typically involves gathering information, researching, and building the legal theory we will bring forward in the appropriate court.
 This is also where we start identifying the clients we will represent in the case.
 Thanks to the generosity of Ecojustice supporters, we represent every one of our clients free of charge.

 The final test for proceeding on the case is approval by our board of directors.
-During case review, we have our common goals and the future of the earth in mind.
+During case review, we have our common goals and the future of the planet in mind.
 Determining the long-term benefits or challenges presented by a case is not always easy, which is why we’re grateful we can count on the experts on our litigation committee for their advice and support.

 Once a case has been developed and approved, it’s time to fire up the rest of the organization.
-While our legal team gets ready to file the case, our fundraisers get on the phone to secure gifts to support this work, our communicators start developing a strategy to get the word out to the world, and our operations team ensures we have the people in place who make all this happen.
+While our legal team gets ready to file the case, our fundraisers get on the phone to secure gifts to support this work, our communicators start developing a strategy to get the word out to the world, and our operations team ensures we have the people in place to make all this happen.

 What happens to the work that doesn’t get selected for litigation?